We invite you to participate in our two major events each year.

 (Click HERE for information about the venue.)

-The tournament includes four rounds using the Swiss pairing system with game control time of 45 minutes with 5 second increments.
+The tournament includes four rounds using the Swiss pairing system with game control time of 45 minutes with 5 second increment.
 All games are rated and players must use a clock and notation and have active membership in the U.S. Chess Federation.

 Individual players compete in four sections including Open, U1200, U800 and U400.